Olaf: Bringing an Animated Character to Life in the Physical World: Introduction

 \section{Introduction}

-The field of legged robotics has traditionally been driven by goals centered on functionality, robustness, and efficiency~\cite{hurst2019walk}.
+\IEEEPARstart{T}{he} field of legged robotics has traditionally been driven by goals centered on functionality, robustness, and efficiency~\cite{hurst2019walk}.
 This focus has enabled impressive dynamic capabilities, from hiking up mountains~\cite{miki2022learning} to traversing challenging terrain~\cite{rudin2025parkour, zhu2025artemis}.
 However, as robots enter domains that involve direct human participation, such as entertainment~\cite{fujita2001aibo, liu2025screen, grandia2024bdx, kozima2009keepon} and companionship~\cite{robinson2013psychosocial}, functional performance alone is no longer sufficient.
 In these settings, believability and character fidelity become central, shifting the engineering objective and imposing strict aesthetic constraints.

 In this paper, we focus on bringing Olaf, an animated character, into the physical world (see~\figref{fig:teaser}).
 Unlike most robots, Olaf has a large, heavy head, small snowball feet, as well as a non-physical motion style.
 These characteristics impose strict constraints on both mechanical design and motion control, including the need to hide all mechanical components within tight spatial constraints.
-At the same time, the illusion of believability is fragile: even small inconsistencies, such as rough foot impacts or jitter, can break the character’s lifelike appearance.
+At the same time, even small inconsistencies, such as rough foot impacts or jitter, can break the character’s lifelike appearance.
 This sensitivity makes it particularly challenging to develop a convincing robotic representation of an animated character.

 We address the mechanical challenges with a compact design that is fully hidden beneath a costume.
 To achieve the required mobility of the leg mechanism within the limited volume, we adopt an asymmetric leg design and conceal it under a soft foam skirt.
 This skirt also shapes the costume and creates the illusion of Olaf’s feet moving freely beneath his body.
 To preserve Olaf’s visual appearance, we rely on small actuators and remote actuation through spherical and planar linkages.
-These are used throughout the character in the arms, mouth, and eyes to achieve an unmatched level of believability for a costumed robotic character.
+These are used throughout the character in the arms, mouth, and eyes.